-All About Progress Probation! (page 5) - Counseling Department
+All About Progress Probation! (page 5)

-Having a status of ‘progress’ probation, subject to dismissal or dismissal means that you have more “W”, “I”, “NC” grades then passing grades.
+Having a status of ‘progress’ probation, subject to dismissal or dismissal means that you have more “W”, “I”, “NP” grades then passing grades.
 It does NOT have to mean that your grade point average (GPA) is low!